Cutting cannabis cuttings: Tips and tricks for healthy cuttings

 With these step-by-step instructions, you are well equipped to successfully cut and grow cannabis cuttings.
 Good luck with your gardening!

-Important tips for cannabis cuttings
+Important tips for cannabis offshoots

-Choosing the right mother plant
+Selecting the right mother plant

 The choice of mother plant is crucial to the success of your cuttings.
-Make sure to choose a plant that is healthy and vigorous, with no signs of disease or pests.
+Make sure you choose a plant that is healthy and vigorous, with no signs of disease or pests.
 Ideally, the mother plant should already have a successful growth phase behind it and have stable genetic characteristics.

-Sterile work
+Sterile working

 Sterility is the be-all and end-all when cutting cuttings.
-Always use clean, sterilized tools to protect the cutting sites of the plants from infection.
+Always use clean, sterilised tools to protect the cutting sites of the plants from infection.
 Disinfect your cutting tools with alcohol or another suitable solution before and after each cut.

-Use of rooting hormone
+Use of root hormone

 Rooting hormones are a great help when propagating cuttings.
 They promote rapid and vigorous root formation, which increases the survival rate of your cuttings.
 There are different types of rooting hormones, both in gel and powder form.
 Make sure to distribute the rooting hormone evenly and shake off excess material.

-Optimal humidity and ventilation
+Optimum humidity and ventilation

 The ideal temperature for root formation is between 22 and 24 degrees Celsius.
 If necessary, use a heating mat to ensure constant temperatures, especially if you are working in a cooler environment.
 Temperatures that are too high can have just as negative an effect on the growth of the cuttings as temperatures that are too low.